11 min

 Can you tell me more about performing with Laci?

 We traveled all over Slovakia, we also had some performances in the Czech Republic.
-We performed at huge shows, we also had TV shoots, with Dara, Rytmus and with some artists, we had our own dance game at the Slovak National Theatre.
+We performed at huge shows, we also had TV shoots, with Dara, Rytmus and some artists, we had our own dance game at the Slovak National Theatre.
 There was a lot of it, but it gives you discipline, but also a lot of injuries.
 My body is ruined from it now, so I smoothly transitioned from breakdancing to yoga, haha.

 I'll give you probably the most classic question, how did the nickname Zitron come about?